top of page

 In Balinese Hinduism, the swastika symbolizes the wheel of life, the eternal cycle of birth, death, and rebirth.

-It represents harmony, balance, and the interconnection of the physical and spiritual realms.
 It is believed to bring positive energy, luck, and spiritual blessings when used or displayed appropriately.

 It's important to note that the Balinese swastika should not be confused with the swastika used by Nazi Germany, which has a different orientation and historical context.